How much protein do I need per day in my diet?

 Could I eat LESS protein?

-It seems that restricting protein rather than calories is the key to longevity.
-Did you know?
+It seems that restricting protein instead of calories is the key to longevity.
+Did you know that?

-Protein is anabolic: it causes your body to build more tissues and other body parts.
+Protein is anabolic: it causes your body to grow more tissues and other body parts.

 But it's more complicated to say that eating less protein leads to less IGF-1.

-In terms of quality of life and functional longevity, a higher protein intake is probably even better.
+In terms of quality of life and functional longevity, higher protein intake is probably even better.

-There are people who eat less and may live longer, but probably not better.
+There are people who eat less and can live longer, but probably not better.

 Ultimately it's hard to decide if this is a good idea or not.
-Because despite all the interesting data, more research is needed to say for sure.
+Because despite all the interesting data, more research is needed to say with complete certainty.

 What is a high protein diet like?

-Many often assume that "high protein" means low carb.
+Many often assume that "high protein" means low carbohydrate.
 In fact, you can eat more protein without making drastic changes to your diet.

 Many types of diets can be considered high in protein.
 "High protein" is a relative concept; there is no clear rule.

-Up to 35% of total calories is a good proportion of protein for healthy adults.
+Up to 35% of total calories is a good protein ratio for healthy adults.

 And most researchers would say that once you get more than 25% of your total calories from protein, you're in high-protein territory.

-The tolerable upper limit (UL) tells you how much you can eat without health problems.
-Currently, there is no set tolerable upper limit for protein.
+The upper tolerable limit (UL) tells you how much you can eat without having health problems.
+Currently, there is no established tolerable upper limit for protein.

-But this does not mean that you can eat as much protein as you want without side effects.
+But this doesn't mean you can eat as much protein as you want without side effects.

 How much protein to eat?
 Calculate the daily maximum

-Approximately 35% of calories come from protein, and this is for sure.
+About 35% of calories come from protein, and this is safe.

-- If you weigh 165 lbs.
-(74.8 kg) and are reasonably active, you need about 2,475 calories per day to maintain your weight.
+- If you weigh 165 lb (74.8 kg) and are reasonably active, you need about 2,475 calories per day to maintain your weight.

 So if you get 35% of your total energy intake from protein, you would consume approximately 866 calories from protein per day.